 The Perseus Website is an (almost) comprehensive library of Greek and Latin texts, with translations and (in many cases) supporting materials.
 If you’ve ever wanted to read a particular ancient author, you should find it on this site.
 The Diogenes Application is a computer program and web app for mobile and tablet that allows you to read and search Latin and Greek texts for free from anywhere.
 Diogenes is a project of our Department and is an amazing resource.

 The Loeb Classical Library is another treasure-trove of Greek and Latin texts, in the original and with facing translation.
 It requires a subscription, so check if your school or college has access.
-If not, don't worry as you'll soon be here with us and will have access for the duration of your degree.
+If not, don't worry: you can find plenty to read on the Perseus website.

 Ostraka, the blog of the Durham University Classics Society, is packed full of interesting classical and classically-inspired articles, some inspired directly by modules taught here at Durham, some rather more free-form…

 Many, many other Classical resources are available online.
 During the current crisis, the Institute of Classical Studies is collating an up-to-date list of the most important ones: feel free to see where your interests take you.

 All first-year students (on all of our programmes) take ‘Introduction to the Greek World’ and ‘Monuments and Memory in the Age of Augustus’.
 The other modules listed below are compulsory for some programmes, but available as options for all our students.
 (Guidance on our Greek and Latin Language modules is available above).